dj-pearson/Roblox-Tycoon/Documentation/ConsolidationPlan.md

 ### Phase 2: Update Main Automation Script (Completed)
 - ✅ Updated `GymAutomation.server.luau` to use new consolidated modules
 - ✅ Enhanced with fallback behavior if modules are not available

+### Phase 2.5: Update GymStructure and Layout (Pending)
+- [ ] Update GymStructure.md and related documentation
+- [ ] Create scripts to define rooms and areas within the gym
+- [ ] Implement scripts to handle different gym layouts
+  - [ ] Handle placement of equipment based on layouts
+  - [ ] Create functions to ensure equipment fits within designated areas
+  - [ ] Add scripts to check room integrity
+  - [ ] Implement systems to automatically detect room types and sizes
+- [ ] Integrate new layouts with buy tile placement
+  - [ ] Update scripts to validate tile placement
+  - [ ] Ensure tiles are placed correctly within designated rooms and areas
+- [ ] Update automation scripts to reflect layout changes
+  - [ ] Modify automation scripts to work with different layouts
+  - [ ] Test automation on various layouts
+  - [ ] Ensure automation scripts can adapt to new room definitions

 ### Phase 3: Data Migration (Pending)
 - [ ] Create migration functions in `MigrationUtils.server.luau` to help transition data